marioalvial/gh-project-manager-mcp/README.md

 ## Environment Variables for Configuration

-You can configure default behaviors or provide necessary context by setting environment variables when running the Docker container (using `-e VAR=value`).
+You can configure default behaviors or provide necessary context by setting environment variables when running the Docker container (add to the `env` block).
 These correspond to optional parameters in the tool functions.

 **General:**